noble-assets/orbiter/docs/COMMANDS.md

 # Commands

-This document contains the CLI command to execute transactions and queries against the Orbiter module in the simapp.
+This document provides CLI commands to execute transactions and queries against the Orbiter module in the simapp.

 ## Env

-Import the aliases:
+Define the aliases:

 ```sh
 SIMD="./simapp/build/simd"